-Beginning Spring semester 2018, for safety and security reasons, NKU will be implementing per semester cash limits.
+Beginning Fall semester 2020, for safety and security reasons, NKU will be implementing per semester cash limits.
 NKU encourages all students to open a domestic bank checking account to aid in their financial transactions.

 Additional monetary instruments included/considered as cash payment include: